SEA LION MORTALITY IN THE SUB-ANTARCTICS

 Known common causes of New Zealand sea lion pup mortality:

-• Infection.
+Infection.
 Infectious agents (pathogens) that have been identified as causing or contributing to pup mortality include bacteria such as hypervirulent (HV) Klebsiella pneumoniae and Streptococcus species, and intestinal parasites (hookworm).
 As yet unidentified viruses may also play a role in sickness and mortality.
 Because management interventions are possible for some of these pathogens, it is important to get a better understanding of the proportion of deaths occurring due to infection.
-This is especially relevant to HV K. pneumoniae, as this is the most important cause of death of NZSL pups at Enderby Island, and while as yet not reported as a cause of death in pups at Campbell Island, is known to be present based on opportunistic sampling of an adult female NZSL and the environment.
+This is especially relevant to HV K. pneumoniae, as this is the most important cause of death of NZSL pups at Enderby Island.
 Research conducted by Sarah Michael shows that treatment with ivermectin can improve pup survival when both hookworm and K. pneumoniae are present.
-For this reason, we need to know whether Klebsiella is present in Campbell Island pups.

-• Misadventure.
+Misadventure.
 Drowning in terrain traps causes a variable number of deaths each year.
-Crushing of pups by adult sea lions is a consistent cause of death at Enderby Island and likely also at Campbell, especially early in the season when pups are smaller and less mobile, and mating activity is higher. he number of pups dying due to falls varies between years depending on the distribution of the colony as well as early survival.
+Crushing of pups by adult sea lions is a consistent cause of death at Enderby Island, especially early in the season when pups are smaller and less mobile, and mating activity is higher.
+The number of pups dying due to falls varies between years depending on the distribution of the colony as well as early survival.

-• Congenital anomalies (birth defects) have been identified as an infrequent cause of death on Enderby Island and are also likely to be uncommon on Campbell Island.
+Congenital anomalies (birth defects) have been identified as an infrequent cause of death on Enderby Island and are also likely to be uncommon.

 My research journey started as a member on the 2021/22 Auckland Island field work season.
 This work was originally planned to occur over three months (December - February) but budget cuts resulted in a dramatically shortened season to approximately 5 days over the start of January which allowed for mark-recapture estimates and direct counts of sea lion pups on Enderby, Dundas, and Figure of Eight Islands.
 Despite being early in the season, our counts revealed that the NZSL populations on these islands have remained stable despite lack of management brought on by the COVID pandemic.